A Disney Christmas Gift

 "A Disney Christmas Gift" is an animated Christmas television special produced by Walt Disney Productions.
-It was originally broadcast on CBS on December 4, 1982 as part of the Walt Disney anthology series.
+It was originally broadcast on CBS on December 4, 1982, as part of the Walt Disney anthology series.

-Synopsis

 The special is a Christmas-themed compilation of classic short cartoons featuring Mickey Mouse and Donald Duck combined with excerpts from Disney feature films, including Melody Time, Bambi, Peter Pan, The Sword in the Stone and Cinderella.
 Three holiday-themed theatrical shorts are also included: the 1933 Silly Symphony short The Night Before Christmas, 1945's Donald Duck short The Clock Watcher and 1952's Pluto short Pluto's Christmas Tree.

+Production

 The opening and closing numbers, featuring the song "On Christmas Morning" and its reprise, showcased Christmas at Disneyland.
 The lyrics were written by Linda Laurie with music by John Debney.

+Home media

 Throughout the 1980s and 1990s, the original full-length and shortened versions of A Disney Christmas Gift were rebroadcast on CBS and The Disney Channel.
 It was released on VHS, Betamax, CED and LaserDisc in 1984 and again in the 1990s but has not yet been released on DVD.